Saturday, June 14, 2025

 • Boredom or routine gaps: Empty hours after dinner create opportunities for mindless eating.

-• Hormonal shifts: Ghrelin (hunger hormone) rises while leptin (fullness signal) dips, making cravings feel unstoppable.
+• Hormonal shifts: Ghrelin (the hunger hormone) rises while leptin (the fullness signal) dips, making cravings feel unstoppable.

 • Stress responses: Cortisol spikes from daily pressures push you toward high-calorie foods.